km-clay/vicut/README.md

 ```bash
 cargo build --release
 ```
-3. Install the binary to some place in your path
+3. Install the binary to some place in your PATH
 ```bash
 install -Dm755 target/release/vicut ~/.local/bin # or wherever
 ```